 On behalf of The Law Office of Gustavo E. Frances, P.A.

 One of the most contentious parts of any divorce process tends to be issues surrounding spousal maintenance, commonly called alimony.
 What many people may not realize is that there are various forms of alimony that the court can assign.
 At The Law Office Of Gustavo E. Frances, P.A., we understand that this is a hard time for you and we want help.
 Our qualified and experienced team will look into all aspects of your divorce and ensure you are being treated fairly.
-Today, our Fort Lauderdale divorce attorneys want to discuss temporary alimony.
+Today, our Fort Lauderdale divorce attorney wants to discuss temporary alimony.
 What is it and why is it only temporary?

 There are various types of alimony in Florida: